 The Challenge and Reality

 Although they are multi-family by nature, 2-4 family properties are considered 1-4 family from a lending perspective.
-This means they will be appraised just like a single-family property does using a sales comparable approach.
+This means they will be appraised just like a single-family property does use a sales comparable approach.
 In many markets in Texas, there are not enough sold comps to support a value equal to what you would get by taking either of these approaches.
 Why is this the case?

 To answer this question you have to ask yourself: who buys these types of properties?
 With some exceptions, most of the time the buyers are investors.
 How do investors buy?
-Most investors try to buy at a discount to the market value, and many times are buying off market.
-When there is not enough sales data available, the value becomes more difficult to determine, and this in turn tends to lower the value of the property.
+Most investors try to buy at a discount to the market value, and many times are buying off-market.
+When there is not enough sales data available, the value becomes more difficult to determine, and this, in turn, tends to lower the value of the property.

 Many times (but certainly not all) we see the value in the 2-4 family deals coming in at the purchase price plus the repairs.
 In the scenario above, John’s purchase price was $152,000, with $16,000 in repairs.
 The appraised value was $170,000.
 However, his positive cash flow is almost $800 per month with a cash-on-cash return of 24%.
-He had to bring $40,000 to closing, but wanted the returns this deal offered.
+He had to bring $40,000 to closing but wanted the returns this deal offered.
 The point here is don’t get too disappointed if the value is not where you think it should be for these types of properties.
-Just set your expectations up front and know what returns you need to make the deal happen for you.
+Just set your expectations upfront and know what returns you need to make the deal happen for you.
 You might end up finding a deal that works.

 Have a Real Estate deal and looking for an experienced hard money lender in Houston? let us know and we would love to help you win the deal for you!